JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 $ git commit -m "initial commit of empty files"
 ```

-In short, I created a directory full of empty files and committed them to git.
+In short, I created a directory full of empty files and committed them
+to a [git][6] source code repository.

 Even though the files are empty, you can infer the purpose of each
 from it's name.
-Just in case you can't, I annotated each `touch`
+Just in case you can't infer, I annotated each `touch`
 with a brief description.

-Normally a program starts as a single `main.c` file that is
+Normally a program starts as a single `main.c` file that is simple,
-simple, with only two or three functions that solve the problem.
-And
+with only two or three functions that solve the problem.
+And then the
-then the programmer rashly shows that program to a friend or her boss
+programmer rashly shows that program to a friend or her boss and
-and suddenly the number of functions in the file balloons to support
+suddenly the number of functions in the file balloons to support all
-all the new "features" and "requirements" that pop up.
+the new "features" and "requirements" that pop up.
 First rule of
 "Program Club" is don't talk about "Program Club".
 The second rule is
 minimize the number of functions in one file.

-To be honest, the C compiler does not care if every
+To be honest, the C compiler does not care if every function in your
-function in your program is in one file.
-But we don't write programs
+program is in one file.
+But we don't write programs for computers or
-for computers or compilers, we write them for other people (who are
+compilers, we write them for other people (who are sometimes us).
+I
-sometimes us).
-I know that is probably a surprise, but it's true.
-A
+know that is probably a surprise, but it's true.
+A program encodes a
-program embodies a set of algorithms that solve a problem with a
+set of algorithms that solve a problem with a computer, and it's
-computer, and it's important that people understand it when the
+important that people understand the program when the parameters of
-parameters of the problem change in unanticipated ways.
-People will
+the problem change in unanticipated ways.
+People will have to modify
-have to modify the program and they will curse your name if you have
+the program and they will curse your name if you have all 2049
-all 2049 functions in one file.
+functions in one file.

 So we good and true programmers break functions out, grouping like
 functions into seperate files.
 Here I've got files **`main.c`**,